Yanrice/Payment-Transaction-Spring-Boot-Application/README.md

 ## Overview

-The Payment Transaction Service is a Spring Boot application designed to handle payment transactions.
+The Payment Transaction Service is a Spring Boot application designed to handle payment transactions using MongoDB as the database.
 It provides a RESTful API to create, retrieve, update, and delete transactions, with support for filtering by merchant, customer, status, and date range.
-The application uses an in-memory H2 database for persistence and includes validation, error handling, and mock payment processing logic.
+The application supports both local MongoDB and MongoDB Atlas (free tier) for data storage and includes validation, error handling, and mock payment processing logic.

 ## Features